-- i) Act honestly and in good faith toward Arch and its shareholders: - ii) Exercise the care, diligence and skill a reasonably prudent person would exercise in comparable circumstances; - iii) Avoid potential or actual conflicts of interest that are incompatible with service as a director - iv)Keep confidential all information about Arch that has not been publicly disclosed. - v) Review all transactions performed by Arch to ensure compliance with Arch's policies as well as the rules of all regulatory bodies6.4 Membership on Other Boards to any restrictions with respect to their activities outside of their relationship with Arch, including their service as directors of other corporations or charitable organizations.
+i) Act honestly and in good faith toward Arch and its shareholders;

+ii) Exercise the care, diligence and skill a reasonably prudent person would exercise in comparable circumstances;

+iii) Avoid potential or actual conflicts of interest that are incompatible with service as a director iv)Keep confidential all information about Arch that has not been publicly disclosed.

+v) Review all transactions performed by Arch to ensure compliance with Arch's policies as well as the rules of all regulatory bodies to any restrictions with respect to their activities outside of their relationship with Arch, including their service as directors of other corporations or charitable organizations.